handleryouth/handleryouth/README.md

 ## _Hello, i am Tony_
 I'm currently pursuing a career in frontend development.
-I like making some fun project, mainly using React and NextJs.
+I like making some fun projects, mainly using React and NextJs.

 ## Tech

-I often use these techs when doing some project
+I often use these techs when doing some projects :

 - [ReactJS]
 - [NextJS]